 4.3 Evaluation of GFM pluvial hazard simulations based on FABDEM DEM ing is contested.
 True surface water flooding where no river channels are involved in the inundation dynamics represents one definition.
-However, all fluvial models fail to capture small streams at some scale, and in practice flooding from 5 these is often only simulated as part of a pluvial model if at all.
-The concept behind the modelling is further complicated all.
+However, all fluvial models fail to capture small streams at some scale, and in practice flooding from these is often only simulated as part of a pluvial model if at all.
 The concept behind the modelling is further complicated by compounding effects between fluvial and surface water flooding that are rarely simulated.
 There are also substantial challenges associated with capturing data for model validation at these scales due to the limited inundation extents and durations.
 Remote sensing often misses pluvial flooding due to its short duration and flow inundation depths.
 However, the household survey data obtained here are useful because they observe household land parcels being impacted by flooding